Patient information: Pancreatic cancer (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Adjuvant therapy for resected exocrine pancreatic cancer
+Treatment for potentially resectable exocrine pancreatic cancer

 Chemotherapy for advanced exocrine pancreatic cancer